AmyangXYZ/ProofOfAwesome/README.md

 <img src="./logo.svg">

-_[Proof of Awesome](https://proof-of-awesome.app)_ introduces a revolutionary blockchain consensus that transforms personal achievements into verifiable digital assets.
-By combining AI-powered validation with scholarly peer review, we create a system where real-world accomplishments become the foundation of blockchain security, making the technology more meaningful and accessible to everyone.
+_[Proof of Awesome](https://proof-of-awesome.app)_ introduces a revolutionary blockchain consensus that transforms personal achievements into verifiable digital assets through AI-assisted scholarly peer review.
+As a truly distributed blockchain, it&apos;s completely free to participate - anyone can host a full node, submit achievements, or contribute as a reviewer without any barriers.

+## Important Disclaimers

+Proof of Awesome is a social platform using blockchain for data integrity, not a cryptocurrency application.
+AwesomeCoins are internal achievement points with no monetary value - they cannot be purchased, sold, or exchanged for real money.

 ## Project Vision

 Proof of Awesome reimagines blockchain technology by aligning it with human values and achievement:

 - **Achievement Blockchain** - Transform personal milestones into verifiable digital assets
+- **Truly Distributed** - Anyone can host a full node and participate in consensus
+- **Free to Participate** - No barriers to entry for achievement creators or reviewers
 - **AI-powered Validation** - Automated achievement review with multi-criteria scoring
 - **Peer Review Consensus** - Community-driven validation through scholarly review process
 - **Mining through Meaning** - Replace computational puzzles with real-world accomplishments